-Turquoise waters lapping gently shelving beaches, coral reefs teeming with turtles: it’s often branded a honeymooners’ getaway, but the Maldives is a paradise for families, too, with abundant activities, crowd-pleasing eats and spacious villas.
+Thanks to its gently shelving beaches and coral reefs teeming with turtles, the Maldives is often branded a honeymooners’ getaway.
+But it’s a paradise for families, too, with abundant activities, crowd-pleasing eats and spacious villas.
 Whether you’re here with tots or teens, there’s a resort to suit.
 Alicia Miller rounds up three winners

 One of the Maldives’s largest resort isles, Four Seasons Landaa Giraavaru has plenty of space for little ones to roam.
 Hop on free bikes and explore the greenery-lined sand paths linking multiple beaches, pools and restaurants.
-Pop into the Marine Discovery Centre to meet rescued turtles or front-crawl past (friendly) baby sharks feeding off the beach.
-For parents, the al fresco AyurMa spa in the island’s heart is one of the Indian Ocean’s finest.
+For parents, the alfresco AyurMa spa in the island’s heart is one of the Indian Ocean’s finest.

 Snorkelling above dancing manta rays in the surrounding Baa Atoll – from June to November the gentle giants flock in their hundreds to feast on zooplankton.
 The Four Seasons team will ring you on a dedicated ‘manta phone’ as soon as there’s a sighting to make sure you don’t miss the moment.